robwschlegel/MHWapp/README.md

     * /style.css - The CSS for the Shiny app.

 ## Updates

+* May 5th, 2020
+  * The Tracker now uses OISST v2.1 from 2016 onwards
+  * The annual summaries from 2016 forwards have been updated accordingly
+  * The v2.0 annual summaries are stored in /annual_summaries/v2.0/

 * May 1st, 2020
   * The MHW Tracker is now covered under the MIT License for open source software